-He looked at the pot and poured some of the melting snow into a mug.
+He looked at the pot and poured some of the melting snow into a mug, shaking it gently to melt the rest of the snow.
 “Here.
 You need to hydrate.”
 Travis held it out to her.
 When she didn’t take the mug, he took a sip from it.
 “Just water.
 C’mon now.
 Just drink.”
 He held it out.
 She licked her parched lips as she looked at the mug, then timidly reached out with her good arm.
-He helped her hold it until she had a good grip, then sat back as she took a deep drink.
+He helped her hold it until she had a good grip, then sat back while she took a deep drink.

 “I figured you were thirsty.
 Eating snow only gets you so far.”
 Travis looked down at her lower leg.
 “This isn’t going to be fun.
 I don’t have morphine.”
 He poked at the wound gingerly and watched her.
 She winced a bit but didn’t jerk away this time.
 Nodding, Travis dipped a sponge in the pot of water then squeezed it carefully over the injury, washing away dirt.
 “Looks like it bit your shin here, and got your calf a little here.
 Shin took the worst of it.”
 He dabbed at the fur and wound carefully until he had most of the blood wiped away.
 “I’m going to have to shave this fur before I can sew you up.”
 He squinted at it.
 “No gangrene though.
 Not even frostbite.
 I’m very happy about that.”

 Her eyes widened a bit when Travis unpacked a straight razor from his medkit.
 He pulled up some of the fur on her leg and made a motion with the razor so she could see.
 “Just gonna shave some of this off, okay?
 I’ll be very careful.”